FabricMC/fabric-docs/develop/loader/index.md

 Nested JARs allow a mod to provide its own dependencies, so Fabric Loader can find the best version while attempting to satisfy dependencies, instead of requiring them to be installed separately.

-They essentially are like any regular mod, with their own metadata file, but are contained within the parent JAR.
+Nested jars act like any other mod, with their own metadata file, but are contained within the parent JAR.
 Note that nested mods may themselves embed other children in the same way.

 They also allow clean packaging of submodules, so each module can be used separately.
 For example, non-mod libraries could be repackaged as mods and shipped as nested JARs.